 Once the line is crossed between hateful rhetoric, which is protected, and physical violence, which is not, campus authorities should react appropriately and arrest those physically violent offenders.

-Contributed by Micah Q. Jones, a third-year law student at Northeastern University School of Law.
-Before law school, Micah served more than five years in the U.S. Army.
+Contributed by Micah Quinney Jones, a third-year law student at Northeastern University School of Law.
+Before law school, he served more than five years in the U.S. Army.
 He is currently the chair of NUSL’s Alliance for Israel (AFI) club.